 In the first part of this article, we explained the procedure of converting your personal account into a Pinterest business account.
 Click here to read the first part of this article.

 Now in the current part, we will explain the procedure of opening a new business account on Pinterest.
 We will also discuss the new business terms of Pinterest in this article.

-If you are not having any account on Pinterest, then in that case, you need to follow this procedure to create a business account which is quiet similar to the procedure shown in previous part:
+If you are not having an account on Pinterest, then, in that case, you need to follow this procedure to create a business account which is quite similar to the procedure shown in the previous part:

 Pinterest?
 Join as a business.’

-Once you click this, you will see different fields on the next screen e.g. your profile image and ‘About’ section — will be blank, since it’s a new profiles.
+Once you click this, you will see different fields on the next screen e.g. your profile image and ‘About’ section — will be blank, since it’s a new profile.